Hank Parker

-Hank Parker is a well-known professional bass fisherman in the United States.
+Hank Parker Sr. (born March 26, 1953) is an American professional bass fisherman.
+Parker is a native of Maiden, North Carolina.

+Fishing career

-In 1979, and 1989, the native of Maiden, North Carolina won two Bassmaster Classic tournaments, the biggest event in his sport.
-He is one of only four anglers to win the event more than once.
+In 1979 and 1989, Parker won two Bassmaster Classic tournaments, the biggest event in bass fishing.
+He is one of only five anglers to win the event more than once.
 Additionally, he was the first angler to win the Grand Slam of competitive bass fishing which includes the Classic, B.A.S.S.
 Angler of the Year in 1983, and B.A.S.S.
 SuperBass Tournament in April 1985.
 Hank finished in the money in 76% of B.A.S.S. tournaments he fished.

 Parker teamed up with Michael Runnels to create Hank Parker's Outdoor Magazine in 1984, and debuted on January 12, 1985 on The Nashville Network cable channel.
 Notable show guests have included Larry Bird, Bo Jackson, Tony Dungy, numerous members of the U.S. Armed Forces and many more.
 The program now airs on Outdoor Channel and Pursuit Channel; it has previously aired on Versus (formerly OLN/Outdoor Life Network), ESPN and TNN, The Nashville Network (now Spike TV).
 In 1983, Parker was named B.A.S.S.
 Angler of the Year.

-Parker also lent his name and likeness to a fishing video game titled Bassin's Black Bass with Hank Parker, released in 1994 for the Super NES, in which the player must earn their way onto the pro bass fishing tour in order, where they ultimately compete against Parker.
-Parker also tried to qualify in three NASCAR Busch Series races in 1994, but did not make any of them.
+Parker also lent his name and likeness to a fishing video game titled Bassin's Black Bass with Hank Parker, released in 1994 for the Super NES, in which the player must earn their way onto the pro bass fishing tour, where they ultimately compete against Parker.